cambiotraining/sars-cov-2-genomics/04-consensus.md

 ```
 -[nf-core/viralrecon] Pipeline completed successfully-
 Completed at: 18-May-2022 08:08:25
-Duration    : 1h 13m
+Duration    : 13m 22s
-CPU hours   : 8.1
+CPU hours   : 1.6
-Succeeded   : 343
+Succeeded   : 167
 ```

+Note that the exact time that the workflow takes to run may differ from what we show here.
+The time depends on how many samples you are processing and how big the computer you are using is.

 ----

 **Question 2**

+We open the file found in `preprocessed/pipeline_info/execution_report_2022-05-04_12-41-12.html`, which contains information about the pipeline that was run on a set of 48 samples.
-From the message that prints on the screen after the pipeline runs, we can see that it took around 25 minutes to run.
+We can see at the top of the report that it took ~15 minutes to run.
-This information is also available from the file `results/viralrecon/pipeline_info/execution_report_DATE.html` (where `DATE` will be the date/time of when you ran the pipeline).
 This report also gives us information about how long each individual step of the pipeline took the longest to run (and other information such as which used more CPU or RAM memory).
 For example, in the section "Job Duration" we can see a graph that looks like this: